akueckes/z80pack/README.md

 	- set **noisemaker_recording_limit** as an integer for the maximum number of samples to limit the size of a recording

 ## Notes on Vector Graphic HiRes Graphics
-- define HAS_VECTOR_GRAPHIC_HIRES in the appropriate sim.h file to enable this emulation
+- define HAS_VECTOR_GRAPHIC_HIRES in the appropriate sim.h file to enable this emulation during build
 - additional config settings in the system.conf file:
-	- set **vector_graphic_hires_mode** for the graphic mode either to "bilevel" or "halftone"
+	- set **vector_graphic_hires_mode** for the graphic mode either to "bilevel" or "gradient"
 	- set **vector_graphic_hires_address** as an integer for the start address of the video buffer in memory
 	- set **vector_graphic_hires_fg** as a triple of R,G,B values each between 0 and 255 for the foreground color (simulates a monochrome CRT display color)

+## Notes on CompuPro Spectrum
+- define HAS_COMPUPRO_SPECTRUM in the appropriate sim.h file to enable this emulation during build
+- additional config settings in the system.conf file:
+	- set **spectrum_address** as an integer for the start address of the video buffer in memory
+	- set **spectrum_interlaced** to 1 to enable interlaced display for the Spectrum
+	- set **spectrum_frame_sync** to 1 to synchronize screen updates to vertical blank
+	- set **spectrum_border** to 1 to show the screen border around the active area
+	- set **spectrum_artifacts** to 1 to visualize NTSC artifacts in hires mode
+	- set **spectrum_stats** to 1 to enable statistics output

 ## PortAudio notes
 The PortAudio sound framework can be selected instead of SDL2 for emulation of devices which support audio (e.g. Cromemco D+7A and ADS Noisemaker emulation).
 First make sure the proper packages are installed (portaudio-devel for Fedora, and portaudio19-dev for Debian/Ubuntu).
 Then use 'WANT_PORTAUDIO=YES make' for building z80pack with support for the PortAudio framework.
 For using Windows Subsystem for Linux (WSL) there may be additional steps required (see WSL section below).